Loading…

 Tip: To store Adiseal once opened, leave about 1cm worth of product out of the nozzle and store the tube upright in a cool dry place.
 Adiseal requires moisture for it to cure.
 The exposed part out of the nozzle will cure creating a cap.
 To re-use Adiseal, pull the cured part out or cut the nozzle until the uncured part is reached.

-Glue for Masonry
+Glue For Masonry

 Glue demonstration on concrete block.